FACTBOX-Reactions to Donald Trump testing positive for coronavirus | Politics

 "But the whole issue around fiscal stimulus is complicated because, if Trump loses and the Democrats win and they get control of the Senate and the House, it makes fiscal stimulus assured, which will offset the impact of the tax hikes.
 The market would probably be happy to see a Biden presidency with a clean sweep."
 NAOYA OSHIKUBO, SENIOR ECONOMIST, SUMITOMO MITSUI TRUST ASSET MANAGEMENT

-"For the time being it will be difficult for financial markets to be on risk-on mood."
+"For the time being it will be difficult for financial markets to be in a risk-on mood."
 (Editing by Simon Cameron-Moore and Kim Coghill)